 \section{Introduction}

 \IEEEPARstart{I}{mage} compression is a fundamental and well-studied problem in image processing and computer vision~\cite{lewis1992image,villasenor1995wavelet,taubman2012jpeg2000}.
-The goal is to design binary representations (i.e. bitstream) with minimal entropy~\cite{shannon1948mathematical} that minimize the number of bits required to represent an image (i.e. rate) at a given level of fidelity (i.e. distortion)~\cite{jain1989fundamentals}.
-In many communication scenarios the network or storage device may impose a constraint on the maximum bitrate, which requires the image encoder to adapt to a given bitrate budget.
-In other scenarios that constrain may even change dynamically over time (e.g. video).
-In all these cases, a rate control mechanism is required, and it is available in most traditional image and video compression codecs.
-In general, reducing the rate causes an increase in the distortion (i.e. rate-distortion tradeoff).
-This mechanism is typically based on scaling the latent representation prior to quantization to obtain finer or coarser quantization, and then inverting the scaling at the decoder side (see Fig.~\ref{fig:motivation_}a).
+The goal is to design binary representations (i.e. bitstreams) with minimal entropy~\cite{shannon1948mathematical} that minimize the number of bits required to represent an image (i.e. bitrate) at a given level of fidelity (i.e. distortion)~\cite{jain1989fundamentals}.
+In many applications, communication networks or storage devices may impose a constraint on the maximum bitrate, which requires the image encoder to adapt to a given bitrate budget.
+In some applications this constraint may even change dynamically over time (e.g. video transmission).
+In all these cases, a bitrate control mechanism is required, and it is available in most traditional image and video compression codecs.
+In general, reducing the bitrate causes an increase in the distortion, i.e. there is a rate-distortion (R-D) tradeoff.
+This mechanism is typically based on scaling the latent representation prior to quantization to obtain finer or coarser quantizations, and then inverting the scaling at the decoder side (Fig.~\ref{fig:motivation_}a).

 Recent studies show that deep image compression (DIC) achieves comparable or even better results than classical image compression techniques~\cite{toderici2015variable, balle2016end,gregor2016towards,toderici2017full,theis2017lossy,johnston2018improved, liu2018cnn,mentzer2018conditional, minnen2018joint,li2018learning}.
-In this paradigm, the parameters of the encoder and decoder are learned from certain image data by jointly minimizing rate and distortion at a particular rate-distortion tradeoff (instead of engineered by experts).
+In this paradigm, the parameters of the encoder and decoder are learned from certain image data by jointly minimizing rate and distortion at a particular R-D tradeoff.
 However, variable bitrate requires an independent model for every R-D tradeoff.
 This is an obvious limitation, since it requires storing each model separately, resulting in large memory requirement.